jube-home/www.jube.io/_pages/training.md

 * Accelerate Jube adoption through hands-on experience and best practices.
 * For Developers; Troubleshoot and debug the system effectively.

-# Three Days of Core Jube Implementation Training
+# Agenda

-The schedule covers a duration of three days, with the length of each day ranging from 6 to 8 hours, depending on the undertaking of Elective Modules.
+The schedule covers a duration of three to four days, with the length of each day ranging from 6 to 8 hours, depending on the undertaking of Elective Modules.
 Elective Modules cover in-depth implementation training in advanced administrative concepts using dedicated training servers.
 Elective Modules are targeted at technical participants whom are likely to assume overall